Python Tooling Explained

 Do you still need tox or nox if you use uv?

-uv can run tests across Python versions on its own, but tox and nox still earn their place when you need dependency matrices, parallel execution, or session orchestration.
+uv runs tests across Python versions, but tox and nox add dependency matrices, parallel execution, and session orchestration for complex test workflows.

 How do pyenv and uv compare for Python interpreter management?